wagnerf42/thread_binder/README.md

 This crate uses an existing HWLOC-RS crate by daschl.
 However, it is much more programmer friendly since the same API is exposed and that makes it super easy to use.

 ## HOW
-Just clone and add the path (pointing to where you cloned) in the Cargo.toml.
+1. Just clone and add the path (pointing to where you cloned) in the Cargo.toml.
 Name of the package is thread_binder.
+2. Create the thread pool using BindableThreadPool::new(POLICY::XXX) where XXX is one of the above policies.
+It is necessary to give some policy for binding.
+Rest of the usage is same as the Rayon thread pool.